heavysixer/node-pptx/readme.md

   .y(0);
 })
 ```
-You can also achieve the same result using the more terse object-only format instead of a function.
+You can also achieve the same result using the more terse object-only format by supplying a configuration object instead of a function.

+*Note*: Not all presentation elements support the object-only format.

 ```javascript
 slide.addText({ value:'Hello world', x: 10, y: 0 })